yujiri8/rttp/README.md

 # Images needed

-* improve Amy/Michael sprites (Amy should be taller, Michael may need expression improvement) - I can do this myself
+* Improve Amy/Michael sprites (Amy should be taller, Michael may need expression improvement) - I can do this myself

-* ideally a better warehouse interior than the Uncle Mugen temple-like drawing I'm currently using
+* Ideally a better warehouse interior than the Uncle Mugen temple-like drawing I'm currently using.
+Probably also get a rifted version of it, if not one of the city.

 * Logo?
 I'm still using the DDMC logo.
 It would be great if I had a logo of the Portrait of Markov book with the eye symbol on it.
 Maybe I could draw it.